Solomon Beyfus

-Solomon Beyfus (1820–1893) was a trader in London's East End and the head of a family that became influential in both the theatres and courtrooms of Britain.
+Solomon Beyfus (1820–1893) was an English trader in London's East End and the head of a Jewish family that became influential in both the theatres and courtrooms of Britain.

 Early life

 His father, Gotz Philip Beyfus, a Jewish émigré from Hamburg in Germany, was born about 1788; he was a professor of language, the secretary of the Jews' Free School and taught in the Western Synagogue.
 Solomon's mother, Cippy, was born about 1784 in Plymouth, Devon, England.
 They had at least three children, Solomon, Philip and Eliza.

 Solomon, born in Plymouth, married Charlotte Abrahams in 1841; she was the daughter of Esther and Henry Abrahams, a jeweller of Bevis Marks in the City of London.
 Solomon and Charlotte's had ten children:

 Business dealings

 In their youth, Solomon and his brother Philip were French goods traders in the Houndsditch area of London, but they were declared bankrupt in 1843.
 Due to irregularities they were not granted their certificate of discharge until 1853.
 However, during this period the brothers were selling furniture, bill discounting and money lending.

 In 1853 their sister, Eliza, married collar manufacturer Jacques Vanderlinden.
 After the death of Eliza in 1867 Vanderlinden was living at Solomon Beyfus's house, 50 Bedford Square, and trading in loans.
 Other members of Solomon's family involved in this business included his eldest son Henry and son-in-law, Albert Isaac Boss.
 This became public knowledge in 1875 when Albert Boss and Henry Beyfus sued the newspaper World for publishing "malicious and defamatory libel".
 Evidence was given that Solomon Beyfus was a cabinet maker based in City Road, and also operated as a bill discounter with an establishment in Old Burlington.